MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

         "answer": "Of course!
 I can help with that.
 I have a few comedies in my database.
 Would you prefer something action-packed like 'Jesters Prank' or maybe a more dramatic comedy like 'But It Sounds Funny?'", "relevantMovies": [
             {
-            "title": "But It Sounds Funny)",
+            "title": "But It Sounds Funny",
             "reason": "This movie has the comedy genre and focuses on a stand-up comedian."
             },
             {